 We have earlier discussed Breadth First Traversal Algorithm for Graphs.
 We have also discussed Applications of Depth First Traversal.
 In this article, applications of Breadth First Search are discussed.

-1) Shortest Path and Minimum Spanning Tree for unweighted graph In unweighted graph, the shortest path is the path with least number of edges.
-With Breadth First, we always reach a vertex from given source using minimum number of edges.
+1) Shortest Path and Minimum Spanning Tree for unweighted graph In an unweighted graph, the shortest path is the path with least number of edges.
+With Breadth First, we always reach a vertex from given source using the minimum number of edges.
 Also, in case of unweighted graphs, any spanning tree is Minimum Spanning Tree and we can use either Depth or Breadth first traversal for finding a spanning tree.

 2) Peer to Peer Networks.
 In Peer to Peer Networks like BitTorrent, Breadth First Search is used to find all neighbor nodes.

 3) Crawlers in Search Engines: Crawlers build index using Breadth First.
 The idea is to start from source page and follow all links from source and keep doing same.
-Depth First Traversal can also be used for crawlers, but the advantage with Breadth First Traversal is, depth or levels of built tree can be limited.
+Depth First Traversal can also be used for crawlers, but the advantage with Breadth First Traversal is, depth or levels of the built tree can be limited.

 4) Social Networking Websites: In social networks, we can find people within a given distance ‘k’ from a person using Breadth First Search till ‘k’ levels.

 5) GPS Navigation systems: Breadth First Search is used to find all neighboring locations.

 6) Broadcasting in Network: In networks, a broadcasted packet follows Breadth First Search to reach all nodes.

 7) In Garbage Collection: Breadth First Search is used in copying garbage collection using Cheney’s algorithm.
 Refer this and for details.
 Breadth First Search is preferred over Depth First Search because of better locality of reference: